 Lifting Heavy Weights

-Thought it would make me bulky and masculine-looking, so I avoided it.
+Why: Thought it would make me bulky and masculine-looking, so I avoided it.
 Plus, gyms intimidated me.
 Hired a coach and started lifting heavy.
 My body has never looked better, I feel amazing, and I am no longer scared of gyms.
-Overall, just empowering.
+Overall, so empowering.
 Plus, epic for metabolic benefit, glucose control, hormones, you name it.
 Lift weights, y’all.

 Gun Laws

 Do I think we need stricter laws around training, safety, background checks, types of guns civilians can own, etc.?
 Yes, yes I do.
+Has the NRA become increasingly radicalized and aligned with white supremacists?
+Also, yes.

 Birth Control

-Very pro-birth control until my mid-20s, as any good feminist was taught to be.
-A doctor put me on the pill at 16 for painful cramps and acne, and I didn’t stop until another doctor mentioned it wasn’t safe to take estrogen if I had migraines with visual changes, which I did at the time.
+Why: A doctor put me on the pill at 16 for painful cramps and acne, and I didn’t stop until another doctor mentioned it wasn’t safe to take estrogen if I had migraines with visual changes, which I did at the time.

 Stopped the pill and got a Mirena IUD.
 Felt a whole lot better.
 Loved it for a couple years until I started getting ovarian cysts that would rupture and land me in the ER in some of the worst pain of my life.
-Got it out, another terribly painful experience.
+Got the IUD out, another terribly painful experience.
 Decided I was done with Western medicine intervening with my womb.

 I believe all hormonal birth control and copper IUDs are harmful to the body.
 Not only do they keep your body in either a perpetual state of false pregnancy or inflammation, they change your physiology in a way that impairs your ability to choose a healthy mate (should you want one).
 I could go on about the vast body of research showing the negative effects of hormonal birth control, but you have access to google and pubmed, it’s not hard to find.